xavi-developer/telegram-publisher/README.md

 * select a media folder to get content to publish
 * set the bot id (see below how to get one if you haven't any)
 * set the group id (see below how to get one if you haven't any)
-* set how many items will be published every time it is ran (script selects them randomly)
+* set how many items will be published every time it is run (script selects them randomly)
 * set the periodicity of the publications (only GUI version, for CLI version use a cron)

 Take into account telegram publication limits: https://core.telegram.org/bots/faq#my-bot-is-hitting-limits-how-do-i-avoid-this